Harkers Island, North Carolina: Twentieth century

 The 1933 Outer Banks Hurricane which made landfall on September 15 would forever change the economy of Harkers Island.
-The storm was blamed for at least 21 fatalities in North Carolina (although none on Harkers Island) and an estimated $1 million USD of damage.
+The storm was blamed for at least 21 fatalities in North Carolina (although none on Harkers Island) and an estimated US$1 million of damage.
 The storm surge damaged fisheries and inland waterways, but there was one unexpected beneficial result.
 Retreating storm surge and heavy rainfall combined to carve out a new channel in the Banks, separating the Core Banks from the Shackleford Banks near the Cape Lookout Lighthouse.
 This new channel gave Harkers Island fishermen a new, direct access route to offshore fishing grounds.
 The new channel was named Barden Inlet after US Senator Graham Barden, who sponsored legislation to require that the United States Army Corps of Engineers use dredging equipment to maintain the new channel.

 More economic opportunity for Harkers Island came as the country began pulling itself out of the Great Depression.
 Electrification came to the island in 1939.
 The Harkers Island Rural Electric Authority was the first electrical cooperative in the United States to supply power to members through a submarine cable system.
 In November 1941, the construction of a new United States Marine Corps Air Station at Cherry Point, 30 mi to the northwest of Harkers Island, brought more wage-earning jobs to the local economy.
 When the United States entered World War II, Harkers Island was on the front lines.
 German submarines patrolled the North Carolina coast and sank merchant shipping traffic, especially oil tankers.
 Island residents could watch the tankers burning offshore at night.
 Further improvements in the island's utility services would have to wait until after the war.
 Telephone service finally arrived in 1948.
-The man who primarily owned most of the property on Harkers Island at this time was Earl Davis.